ismet55555/Ansible-Configure/README.md

 Ansible playbooks and utility scripts to setup different systems.

-# Running an Ansible Playbooks
+# Running an Ansible Playbook
 You will find the ansible playbooks in `.yml` files.
 The following command will run an ansible playbook.
 This executed using the terminal.

 `ansible-playbook <PATH/NAME>.yml`